mamillergirl/mamillergirl/README.md

 # Hey, I'm Marisa 👩‍💻

-I'm a senior software engineering student ready to code up a storm.
+I'm a new grad software engineer ready to code up a storm.
 Quick rundown:

 - **Education:** B.S. in Software Engineering (GPA: 4.0/4.0) with a minor in Web Design and Development (Apr 2024).
 - **Skills:** TypeScript, JavaScript, ReactJS, C#, Python, MongoDB, and more.